onnx.h#

 -

-void SerializeToString(std::string &out, std::unordered_map<std::string, std::string> &external_files, size_t max_external_file_size, const std::string &external_file_prefix, const SerializeOptions &opts) const#
+bool SerializeToString(std::string &out, std::unordered_map<std::string, std::string> &external_files, size_t max_external_file_size, const std::string &external_file_prefix, const SerializeOptions &opts) const#

 Serializes the proto into out and external weight payloads into external_files.
 External files are split so each file size is at most max_external_file_size.
+Returns

 Public Members